What Is The Internet? Partial Connectivity in the Internet Core: Validating our approach

 We mark \emph{false negatives} as red and bold.
 For these few cases (only 12), all Trinocular \acp{VP} are down, but Ark reports all or some responding.
 We believe these cases indicate blocks that have chosen to drop Trinocular traffic.

 Finally, yellow italics shows cases where a Taitao peninsula is a \emph{false positive}, since all Ark probes reached the target block.
-This scenario occurs when either traffic from some Trinocular \acp{VP} is filtered, or all Ark VPs are ``inside'' the peninsula.
+This case occurs when either traffic from some Trinocular \acp{VP} is filtered, or all Ark VPs are ``inside'' the peninsula.
 Light yellow (strict) shows all the 251 cases that Taitao detects.
-For most of these cases (201), five Trinocular \acp{VP} responding and one does not, suggesting network problems are near one of the Trinocular VPs (since with independent VPs, five of six observers have working paths).
-Discarding these cases we get 40 (orange), a \emph{loose} estimate.
+For most of these cases (201), five Trinocular \acp{VP} responding and one does not, suggesting network problems are near one of the Trinocular VPs (since five of six independent VPs have working paths).
+Discarding these cases we get 40 (orange); still conservative but a \emph{looser} estimate.

 The strict scenario sees precision 0.42, recall 0.94, and $F_1$ score 0.58, and in the loose scenario, precision improves to 0.82 and $F_1$ score to 0.88.
 We consider these results good, but with some room for improvement.